wp-plugins/breadcrumb-navxt/readme.txt

 == Changelog ==

+= 3.4.0 =
+* New feature: Proper support of custom taxonomies. category_parents and post_tags replaced with term_parents and post_terms.
+* New feature: Ability to use date as post “taxonomy”.
+* New feature: Translations for Italian now included thanks to Luca Camellini.
+* Bug fix: Fixed permalink for day breadcrumbs.
+* Bug fix: Flat taxonomy archive breadcrumbs now are surrounded by both the standard and archive prefix/suffix combination.
 = 3.3.0 =
 * Behavior change: The core plugin was removed, and administrative plugin renamed, direct class access still possible.
 * New feature: Ability to trim the title length for all breadcrumbs in the trail.